svaloumas/iocast/README.md

 - [x] Generic Task Arguments.
 Pass any built-in or custom type as an argument to your tasks.
 - [x] Flexible Task Results.
 Return any type of value from your tasks.
 - [x] Context Awareness.
 Optionally include a context when running tasks.
-- [x] Retry Policy.
+- [x] Retry attemtps.
 Define the number of retry attempts for each task.
 - [x] Task Pipelines.
 Chain tasks to execute sequentially, with the option to pass the result of one task as the argument for the next.
 - [x] Database Interface.
 Use the built-in in-memory database or use custom drivers for other storage engines by implementing an one-func interface.
 - [x] Task Metadata.
 Retrieve metadata such as status, creation time, execution time, and elapsed time.
 Metadata is also stored with the task results.